 Meal planning is quite an endeavor.
-It can be somewhat intimidating, especially to somebody who suffers with organization but if you are a triathlete and training for an Ironman Triathlon, you have to be organized!
+It can be somewhat intimidating, especially to somebody who suffers from the organization, but if you are a triathlete and training for an Ironman Triathlon, you have to be organized!
 But, if you find yourself having a hard time with meal planning, don’t fret.
-There are many ways that you can begin to delve into meal planning that are fun and easy, whether you struggle with creativity in the kitchen or not.
+There are many ways that you can begin meal planning that is fun and easy, whether you struggle with creativity in the kitchen or not.

 There are many meal planning kits that you can buy.
 Many of them have the option of ordering boxes full of fresh foods to cook with and include recipes that you can use.
-This can be very helpful if you are not used to cooking, which is often the case.
-Especially when poor eating habits and a busy work schedule make it seem difficult to carve out the time necessary in order to make full, nourishing meals.
-I have personally tried Sun Basket, which I did enjoy for about 3 months but as our training increased, so did our food intake, so we were not getting enough calories in our dinners.
-I probably should have ordered for a family but then it started getting more expensive and I didn’t want to go that route.
+This can be very helpful if you are not used to cooking, which is often the case, especially when poor eating habits and a busy work schedule make it seem difficult to carve out the time necessary to make full, nourishing meals.
+I have personally tried Sun Basket, which I did enjoy for about three months, but as our training increased, so did our food intake, so we were not getting enough calories in our dinners.
+I probably should have ordered for a family, but then it started getting more expensive, and I didn’t want to go that route.

-The first step in meal planning is research and you have to look at your options.
-Researching recipes is the best first place to start.
-Accumulating a binder full of healthy foods that you want to try out can be both fun and educational.
+The first step in meal planning is research, and you have to look at your options.
+Researching recipes is the best first place to start and accumulating a binder full of healthy foods that you want to try out can be both fun and educational.
 It will open your mind to several food possibilities you may have otherwise scoffed at as too difficult for you to prepare, or maybe teach you things you had never known before.

 Some of the websites that I will head to for recipes are: